Where do the fishing nets come from in 7vs. Wild?

 Half of the plastic waste in our oceans is ghost nets

-Many people have never heard of ghost nets, but the problem is huge: every year up to 1 million tons of these former fishing nets end up in our seas.
-Studies show that they make up the majority of marine plastic.
+Many people have never heard of ghost nets, but the problem is enormous: Every year, up to 1 million tons of these former fishing nets end up in our oceans.
+Studies show that they make up the largest proportion of marine plastic.
 For example, Great Pacific Garbage Patch , the world's largest plastic vortex, 46% from ghost nets .

 -